Firefighter Battling OR Wildfire Killed in Helicopter Crash

 Fire Rescue World: Latest Firefighting News, Techniques & Safety in Australia

-Advanced Firefighting Tactics and Rescue Strategies for Fire Rescue World
+Firefighting NSW: News, Training, and Rescue Stories from Fire Rescue World